Visit Carleton! Book your tour today.

 Sample Courses

-FILM 1101 - Introduction to Film Studies
+FILM 1120 - Seminar in Film Studies

 Visit the Undergraduate Calendar to view a comprehensive list of course offerings for this program and discover the exciting things Carleton students are learning in the classroom!